MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/CollectionsCoordinatorSummary.md

 2. Select **Resources** > **Dynamics 365 installed apps**.
 3. Find **Finance and Operations Virtual entity**.
 The status should be **Update available**.
 Select the **...** and **Update**.
 4. Accept the terms of service and then select **Update**.
 5. You can check the status of the update.
-During the update the status is **Installing**.
+During the update, the status is **Installing**.
 On completion, the status will change to **Installed**

 ## Install the Dataverse app Copilot in Microsoft Dynamics 365 Finance
 1. In Partner Center, find the **Copilot in Microsoft Dynamics 365 Finance** solution.
 2. Accept the terms and conditions and then select **Install**.
-This will start the installation of **Copilot in Microsoft Dynamics 365 Finance** in the selected environment.
+This starts the installation of **Copilot in Microsoft Dynamics 365 Finance** in the selected environment.
 3. Go to the environment page for the selected environment.
 4. Select **Dynamics 365 apps** to check the status of the installation.
-During installation the status is **Installing**.
-On completion, the status will change to **Installed**.
+The status is **Installing** and after completion, the status is **Installed**.

 ## Dataverse consent for user impersonation
 Explicit consent must be granted for Dynamics 365 finance and operations to impersonate Dataverse users.